WINS50: The impact of large-scale wind energy on the atmosphere

 About the project

-WINS50 is executed by a corsortium of Whiffle, TU Delft and KNMI and is supported by subsidy from Topconsortia for Knowledge and Innovation (TKI) Wind op Zee.
-The project has started in 2020 and will last for three years.
+WINS50 was jointly executed by Whiffle, TU Delft and KNMI and was supported by subsidy from Topconsortia for Knowledge and Innovation (TKI) Wind op Zee.
+The project started at 1 January 2020 and ended 31 December 2023.

 Contact Project Coordinator